 Violas plant themselves all over the garden.
 Those that do not have to share light with other plants, grow compact and low.
 Those planted among taller neighbors grow higher and higher.

-Thus we can see how plants can adapt themselves to unsatisfactory growing conditions by changing their leaf and stem structures.
+Thus, we can see how plants can adapt themselves to unsatisfactory growth conditions by changing their foliage and stem structures.
 Those with soft thin leaves and delicate stems in the shade develop smaller and thicker leaves on shorter stems in the sun.

-Some hardy fall asters growing in full sun have erect stems.
-The same asters shaded, were flat on the ground as they crept toward light.
+Some hardy fall asters growing in full sunlight have erect stems.
+The same asters shaded, were flat on the surface of the soil as they crept toward the sunlight.

-It is interesting to observe shallow rooted plants like cosmos or marigolds that have fallen over during very wet spells.
+It is interesting to observe shallow-rooted plants like tall growing cosmos or marigolds that have fallen over during very wet spells.
 The stems that develop grow upward practically at right angles to the main stem.

 This should not indicate that all plants require sunlight.
 There are plants that perform very unsatisfactorily and even die if planted in direct sunlight.
 We think of certain ferns as shade loving plants.

-There are plants which prefer the shade of trees or northern exposures where they receive little if any sunshine.
-Many plants like a combination of sun and shade especially to be sheltered from the hot noonday sun, or filtered sunshine falling through the trees.
+There are plants which prefer the shade of trees or northern exposures where they receive little of any sunlight.
+Many plants like a combination of sun and shade especially to be sheltered from the heat of noonday sun, or filtered sunshine falling through the trees.

-Hostas and lilies like Lilium Henryi bleach badly if exposed to full sun all day.
+Hostas and lilies like Lilium Henryi bleach badly if exposed to full sunlight all day.

 In African violets care, watch out for leaves burning if placed next to the glass in a sunny window.
-The new leaves in the center do not develop normally but remain small on very short stems.
-Burned spots appear.
-If blossoms are produced they are likewise small on short stems.
+The new leaves in the center has abnormal growth pattern but remain small on very short stems.
+Burned spots appear on the leaf’s surface probably because of moisture loss.
+If blossoms are produced, they are likewise small on short stems.

 On the other hand, if the plants are in too dark a location, the leaf stems become long and straggly and light in color.
 Buds do not develop.

-Place an African violet where it can get a bit of morning sunshine and strong direct light the rest of the day and leaves develop normally and you cannot keep the plant from blooming.
+Place an African violet where it can get a bit of morning sunshine and strong direct light intensity for the rest of the day.
+Leaves develop normally and you cannot keep the plant from blooming.